 Outstanding Big 5 Sightings and Tracking Experiences

-With the expert guide and tracker, we were able to see the whole Big Five within just a couple of days.
-We had fantastic rhino encounters, one involving a rhino hanging out at the back of our car – zero distance, just check out the mobile shot and story below!
+With the expert guide and tracker, we were able to see the whole Big Five within just a couple of days – and without any hurry and “ferrari safari” feel.
+We had fantastic rhino encounters, one involving a rhino hanging out at zero distance in the back of the car, just check out the mobile shot and story below!

 We witnessed lions mating several times and learned to identify many fascinating bird and insect species.
-We off-roaded to admire huge elephant bulls up-close.
-We rejoiced with nature after the first rains of the season poured upon us, crossed newly founded rivers and admired white ring of stars flowers blooming all at once, and watched Southern red-billed hornbills dancing on the branches in the oxygen-rich air after the rains.
+We offroaded to photograph huge elephant bulls up-close.
+We rejoiced with nature after the first rains of the season poured upon us, crossed newly founded rivers and admired white rings of star flowers blooming all at once, and watched Southern red-billed hornbills dancing on the branches in the oxygen-rich air after the rains.

 On the game drives, we learned to pick up the signs, sounds, and footprints of animals.
 Our guide Matthew surprised us by jumping off the car to track rhinos, and our trackers Themba and Polite did the same for the lions.
 They were gone with their radiophones in thick bushes for a long while, but we found them alive and were able to track the animals, as well.
 Speaking about going out the extra mile!